GStreamer/gstreamer/markdown/tutorials/basic/streaming.md

 }
 ```

-Live streams cannot be paused, so they behave in PAUSED state as if they
+Live streams cannot be paused, so they behave in `PAUSED` state as if they
-were in the PLAYING state.
-Setting live streams to PAUSED succeeds, but
+were in the `PLAYING` state.
+Setting live streams to `PAUSED` succeeds, but
 returns `GST_STATE_CHANGE_NO_PREROLL`, instead of
 `GST_STATE_CHANGE_SUCCESS` to indicate that this is a live stream.
 We
-are receiving the NO\_PROROLL return code even though we are trying to
+are receiving the `NO_PREROLL` return code even though we are trying to
-set the pipeline to PLAYING, because state changes happen progressively
+set the pipeline to `PLAYING`, because state changes happen progressively
-(from NULL to READY, to PAUSED and then to PLAYING).
+(from NULL to READY, to `PAUSED` and then to `PLAYING`).

 We care about live streams because we want to disable buffering for
 them, so we take note of the result of `gst_element_set_state()` in the